Improvement of non-integrated defect relation for meromorphic maps from K\"{a}hler manifolds: Introduction and Main result

-where $L=\left[d^{k^2+k}\deg(V)^{k+1}e^k \Delta_{\mathcal Q,V}^k(2k+4)^kl^k\epsilon^{-k}+1\right]$ and $l=(k+1)(q!)$, the distributive constant $\Delta_{\mathcal Q,V}$ of the family $\mathcal Q$ with respect to $V$ is defined by (cf. \cite[Definition 3.3]{Q22a})
+where $L=\left[d^{k^2+k}\deg(V)^{k+1}e^k \Delta_{\mathcal D,V}^k(2k+4)^k\ell^k\epsilon^{-k}+1\right]$ and $\ell=(k+1)(q!)$, the distributive constant $\Delta_{\mathcal D,V}$ of the family $\mathcal D$ with respect to $V$ is defined by (cf. \cite[Definition 3.3]{Q22a})

 (note that $\dim\varnothing =-\infty$).
-For $V=\P^n(\C)$, we will write $\Delta_{\mathcal Q}$ for $\Delta_{\mathcal Q,\P^n(\C)}$.
+For $V=\P^n(\C)$, we will write $\Delta_{\mathcal D}$ for $\Delta_{\mathcal D,\P^n(\C)}$.

-The above two results can be applied to the case of degenerate meromorphic mappings and also the quantity $\Delta_{\mathcal Q,V}(k+1)$ is quite small.
+The above two results can be applied to the case of degenerate meromorphic mappings and also the quantity $\Delta_{\mathcal D,V}(k+1)$ is quite small.
 However, in the coefficient of $\rho$, there is the term $(q!\epsilon^{-1})^{k-1}> ((q-1)!)^{k-1}$.
-Then if $\rho$ is large enough, the right hand side of the defect relation always exceeds $q$ and hence the defect relations are meaningless.
-This term comes from the appearance of the error term in the below bound estimate for Hilbert weights (the last term in the inequality of Theorem \ref{2.1} when this theorem is applied).
+Therefore, if $\rho$ is large enough then the right hand side of the defect relation always exceeds $q$, and hence the defect relations are meaningless.
+This term comes from the appearance of the error term in the estimate of the Hilbert weights (the last term in the inequality of Theorem \ref{2.1} when this theorem is applied).

-Our purpose in this paper is to improve the last above mentioned result (which is the most general case) by reducing the above bound of the total defect (i.e, the quantity in the right hand side) and making it not depend on $q$.
-In order to do so, we will apply the new below bound of Chow weight in \cite{Q22c} (see Lemma \ref{2.4}) and also give some new technique to control the error term occuring when the theorem on the estimate of Hilbert weights is applied.
+Our aim in this paper is to improve the last above mentioned result (which is the most general case).
+We will reduce the above bound of the total defect (i.e, the quantity in the right hand side) so that it do not depend on $q$.
+In order to do so, we will apply the new estimate of Chow weights in \cite{Q22c} (see Lemma \ref{2.4}) and also give some new techniques to control the error terms occuring when the theorem on the estimate of Hilbert weights is applied.
 Our main result is stated as follows.